 - Handle all the facilities planning, space allocations, and cost estimations for equipment and facilities

-- Coordinate with other department heads, including the maintenance supervisor and maintenance technician, to make sure all maintenance processes are on track
+- Coordinate with other department heads, including the maintenance supervisor and facility maintenance technician, to make sure all maintenance processes are on track

 - Develop relationships with building contractors and third party workers to ensure smooth operations